-The accompanying spreadsheet lists a natural form of a SARS-CoV-2 sequence that was found to be most representative of each of the WHO designated VOC, VOI, or VUM (See "WHO Tracking SARS-CoV-2 variants": WHO Tracking SARS-CoV-2 variants), as well as additional VOIs.
+The accompanying spreadsheet lists a natural form of a SARS-CoV-2 sequence that was found to correspond to the most representative of each of the WHO designated VOC, VOI, or VUM (See "WHO Tracking SARS-CoV-2 variants": WHO Tracking SARS-CoV-2 variants), as well as additional VOIs.
 The spreadsheet provides details of mutational patterns and of sampling frequencies of these common forms both 60 days prior to this report and historically within entire collection at GISAID.

 The accompanying fasta files include (i) a full-length genome codon aligned set of the each of the representative forms, and (ii) an alignment of Spike reference forms.
 We emphasize Spike to facilitate monitoring and reagent design for immune response and testing of enhanced infectivity.
 The most commonly sampled natural version of each variant listed as a "baseline form"; this form generally corresponds to an early consensus form of the lineage, and to the sequence that was of founder of the lineage.
-Reference strains with representative mutations in other regions of the genome that are most typical of particular forms of Spike are included in the full-length genome alignments.
+Reference strains with representative mutations in other regions of the genome that are most typically found in conjunction with the particular form of Spike are included in the full-length genome alignments.